creatidea-tw/Creatidea.Library.MimeMap/README.md

 There is a little different behavior between [samuelneff](https://github.com/samuelneff/MimeTypeMap) version.

-In my experience, sometimes for one extension will have different mime type depend on various browser.
+In my experience, one extension sometimes will have different mime type depend on various browser.

 **This package will return all match mime.**